tsoumarios/Recommendation-System/Application/README.md

+# Betting Recommendation System
-# Project requirements
+## Project requirements
 Python version: 3.12

+## Database
+MongoDB
+- **db_name**: bets_db
+- **collections**:
+    - bets
+    - user_profiles

-# Project files
+### Project files
 - main.py - API
+- connection.py - Connect with MongoDB
-- clustering.py - Clustering code
+- clustering.py - Clustering model
+- data_statistics.py - Culculate statistics for the dataset
+- preprocessing.py - Perform preprossecing to the dataset
+- Controllers
-- merge_json.py - Functions to merge json datasets
+    - bet_controller.py - handles all functionality to interact with the bets like:
+        - upload_dataset(bets)
+        - recommend_bets (for a userid)
+        - recommend_bets_for_all_users
+        - delete_bets_in_period
-- uploaded_data.json - Dataset
+    - user_profile_controller.py
-- user_profiles.json - Contains user profiles, created from clustering and will used for generate recommendations
+        - upload_user_profiles (the result of the clustering)
 - requirements.txt - All the dependencies that are necesary for the project
 - readme.txt - Documendation of the project
+- uploaded_data.json - Sample file for demonstration (Contains user profiles, created from clustering and used for generate recommendations)

-# Dependencies in the requirements.txt
+### Dependencies in the requirements.txt
 - fastapi
 - uvicorn
 - pandas